 What is Paper Scoring?

 Scoring is the old fashioned way of preparing paper to fold.
+For more on scoring and perforating equipment, see our full lineup.
 This method uses a blunt blade to plow a score down the sheet as it passes by.
 With traditional ink on paper printing this was usually enough to make a fold look nice.
 Modern printing processes that use toner on the surface of the sheet scoring is not always enough to eliminate cracking.

 The boom of digital printing the market demand for creasing has been growing up too.
 Digital printing done with toner requires creasing over scoring due to the fact that toner lies on the surface of the printed sheet.
 In traditional offset printing with wet ink, the pigments will absorb into the stock.
 For that reason, scoring was usually enough to achieve good results.
 Even if the sheet cracked a little bit, it would not expose white paper fibers and diminish the final appearance.